Michal58/PhysicsReportsGenerator/README.md

 # PhysicsReportsGenerator
-Purpose of repository is to simplify process of making reports on phisics laboratory classes
+Purpose of repository is to simplify process of making reports on physics laboratory classes